marcotukan/economic_report_template/sauce_market_example.md

 After providing a clear picture of the industry landscape we can provide insights on the demand and supply.

-+ Consumer behavior: Analyze consumer behavior and preferences related to the product, such as packaging design, flavor profiles, and pricing.
-This data can help design products and marketing strategy to attract and retain customers.
++ Consumer preferences and demand inference from ENCO and ENIG

-+ Market demand: Look for data on the market demand the product and related products.
++ Demand flows from trade matrix

 Key data:
 + ENCO